koopjs/koopjs.github.io/docs/specs/authorization.md

     koop.register(auth)

-During registration, Koop stores a reference to the authorization plugin's functions, and then later adds them to `Model` prototypes during provider registration.
-It is therefore essential that authorization plugins get configured and registered prior to all providers.
+**During registration, Koop stores a reference to the authorization plugin's functions, and then later adds them to `Model` prototypes during provider registration.
+It is therefore essential that authorization plugins get configured and registered prior to all providers.**

 Successfully securing your services depends on support from any output-services you may be using.
 Koop ships with [koop-output-geoservices](https://github.com/koopjs/koop-output-geoservices), and as of version 1.5.1, it supports securing services with authorization plugins that implement the API documentent here.
 For example, the following snippet demostrates how [koop-output-geoservices](https://github.com/koopjs/koop-output-geoservices) uses the `authorize` function:

 <script src="https://gist.github.com/rgwozdz/0926c83f83f81f31f738d6aa9692abc8.js"></script>

-In the above example, the model is inspected for the prescene of an `authorize` function and if found, executed.
+In the above example, the model is inspected for an `authorize` function and if found, executed.
 Successful authorization allows the fetching of data to proceed.
 Failure leads to a rejection of the request.